kokkos/kokkos-core-wiki/docs/source/API/containers/Unordered-Map.md

 });
 ```

-## Insertion using the default UnorderedMapInsertOpTypes::AtomicAdd
+## Insertion using the UnorderedMapInsertOpTypes::AtomicAdd

 The behavior from [above](Insertion using the default UnorderedMapInsertOpTypes::Noop) hold true with the exception that the `UnorderedMapInsertResult`: `existing` implies that the key is already in the map and the existing value at key was summed with the new value being inserted.